Bumper (car): SUV vs. car

 Mismatches between SUV bumper heights and passenger car side impact beams have allowed serious injuries at relatively low speeds.
 In the United States, NHTSA is studying how to address this issue as of 2014.

 Beyond lethal interactions, repair costs of passenger car/SUV collisions can also be significant due to the height mismatch.
-This mismatch can result in vehicles being so severely damaged that they are inoperable after low speed collisions.
+This mismatch can result in vehicles being so severely damaged that they are inoperable after low-speed collisions.

 Regulation

 In most jurisdictions, bumpers are legally required on all vehicles.
 Regulations for automobile bumpers have been implemented for two reasons – to allow the car to sustain a low-speed impact without damage to the vehicle's safety systems, and to protect pedestrians from injury.
-These requirements are in conflict: bumpers that withstand impact well and minimize repair costs tend to injure pedestrians more, while pedestrian-friendly bumpers tend to have higher repair costs.
+These requirements conflict: bumpers that withstand impact well and minimize repair costs tend to injure pedestrians more, while pedestrian-friendly bumpers tend to have higher repair costs.

-Although a vehicle's bumper systems are designed to absorb the energy of low-speed collisions and help protect the car's safety and other expensive components located nearby, most bumpers are designed to meet only the minimum regulatory standards.
+Although a vehicle's bumper systems are designed to absorb the energy of low-speed collisions and help protect the car's safety and other expensive nearby components, most bumpers are designed to meet only the minimum regulatory standards.

 International standards

-International safety regulations, originally devised as European standards under the auspices of the United Nations, have now been adopted by most countries outside North America.
+International safety regulations, devised initially as European standards under the auspices of the United Nations, have now been adopted by most countries outside North America.
 These specify that a car's safety systems must still function normally after a straight-on pendulum or moving-barrier impact of 4 km/h to the front and the rear, and to the front and rear corners of 2.5 km/h at 45.5 cm above the ground with the vehicle loaded or unloaded.